dipy/dipy/doc/faq.rst

   Nifti (.nii), Dicom (Siemens(read-only)), Trackvis (.trk), Dipy (.dpy), Numpy (.npy, ,npz), text and any other formats supported by nibabel and pydicom.

-  You can also read/save in Matlab version v4 (Level 1.0), v6 and v7 to 7.2 using scipy.io.loadmat.
-For higher versions >= 7.3
+  You can also read/save in Matlab version v4 (Level 1.0), v6 and v7 to 7.2, using `scipy.io.loadmat`.
+For higher versions >= 7.3,
-  you can use pytables or any other python to hdf5 library e.g. h5py .
+  you can use pytables or any other python-to-hdf5 library e.g. h5py.

-  For object serialization you can used dipy.io.pickles function load_pickle, save_pickle.
+  For object serialization you can use `dipy.io.pickles` functions `load_pickle`, `save_pickle`.

 6. **What is dpy**?